F&B Statement of Intolerance

 Statement on Acts of Intolerance

-There will be no verbal or written personal attacks on any individual or group of individuals based on age, ancestry, color, disability or handicap, national origin, race, religious creed, sex, sexual orientation, gender identity, or veteran’s status.
-All employees are required to treat each other and all of the University community with respect and courtesy.
-Examples of unacceptable behavior include but are not limited to such actions as:
+Verbal or written personal attacks on any individual or group of individuals based on age, ancestry, color, dis(ability), national origin, race, faith-based affiliation, birth sex, sexual identity, gender identity, or veteran’s status are unacceptable.
+It is the expectation that all employees treat each other and all members of the Penn State University community with respect, dignity, and civility.
+Examples of unacceptable behavior include, but are not limited to, such actions as:

-- Email sent with any degradation of any individual or group of individuals based on race, culture, religion, sexual orientation, gender identity, or other group associations.
+- Emails sent with any degradation of an individual or group of individuals based on race, culture, faith, sexual identity, gender identity, or other demographic identities.

-- Racial or sexual jokes told while on the job.
+- Racial or sexual jokes told while performing work for the University.

-- Any communication whether verbal or written meant to deny any University benefit to any individual or group of individuals based on race, culture, religion, sexual orientation, gender identity, or other group associations.
+- Any communication, whether verbal or written, meant to deny any University benefit to an individual or group of individuals based on race, culture, faith, sexual identity, gender identity, or other demographic identities.

-- Verbal communication that discriminates or includes derogatory language against an individual because of race, culture, religion, or sexual orientation, or gender identity.
+- Verbal communication that discriminates or includes derogatory language against or group of individuals based on race, culture, faith, sexual identity, gender identity, or other demographic identities.

-- Joke or verbal comments which degrades an individual because of sexual orientation or gender identity.
-Personal verbal attacks against a person that includes any derogatory comment in relation to race, sexual orientation, or gender identity, when that individual is not present.
+- Personal verbal attacks against a person that include any derogatory comment in relation to culture, faith, or other demographic identities, when that individual is not present.

-- Obvious physical gestures of disapproval behind the back of or in the presence of any individual because of sexual orientation, gender identity, race, religion, or disability.
+- Obvious physical gestures of disapproval behind the back of or in the presence of any individual because of race, culture, faith, sexual identity, gender identity, or other demographic identities.

 - Insulting verbal comments or play-acting in relationship to physical characteristics of any individual or group of individuals.

-It is not acceptable to deny any individual any opportunity or benefit authorized by the University or Finance & Business based on age, ancestry, color, disability or handicap, national origin, race, religious creed, sex, sexual orientation, gender identity, or veteran’s status.
-Examples of unacceptable acts include but are not limited to the following:
+It is not acceptable to deny any individual any opportunity or benefit authorized by the University or Finance & Business based on age, ancestry, dis(ability) or handicap, national origin, race, faith-based affiliation, birth sex, sexual identity, gender identity, or veteran’s status.
+Examples of unacceptable acts include, but are not limited to the following:

-- To exclude an individual from an all-inclusive event such as a holiday lunch, office celebration or other event because of sexual orientation or gender identity.
+- Exclusion from all-inclusive events such as a holiday lunch, office celebration or other events.

-It is not acceptable to treat work colleagues in a disrespectful manner in order to create a hostile environment.
-Examples include but are not limited to:
+It is unacceptable to treat work colleagues in a disrespectful manner as a means towards creating harsh and unwelcoming working environment.
+Examples include, but are not limited to:

-- Leaving intimidating or derogatory newspaper articles in an anonymous fashion to tease or harass an individual.
+- Leaving intimidating or derogatory newspaper articles in an anonymous fashion to tease or harass an individual or group of individuals.

 - Continual teasing of an individual or group of individuals in a mean-spirited manner.